thehyve/transmartApp-doc/source/advanced_workflow.rst

     |image164|

-Z score calculation
+Z-score calculation
 ~~~~~~~~~~~~~~~~~~~

-The z scores used by default in the advanced analysis like the `Heatmaps`_ are
+The z-scores used by default in the advanced analysis like the `Heatmaps`_ are
 calculated during the data loading and are dependent on the ETL tool used to load the
 data.
 It is recommended to check the documentation of your ETL tool for more
 information on this.
 Documentation
 for `transmart-batch <https://github.com/thehyve/transmart-batch/blob/master/docs/hd-data-processing-details.md>`_.

-Some of the advanced analysis that use the z score have a check box to
+Some of the advanced analysis that use the z-score have a check box to
-indicate 'Calculate z-score on the fly'.
+indicate *Calculate z-score on the fly*.
 This uses the log transformed
-representation of the data to recalculate the z score based on the subset of
+representation of the data to recalculate the z-score based on the subset of
 data that was selected.
-The z score is calculated using the following formula:
+The z-score is calculated using the following formula:

 .. math::
-  z-score = (probe_value - probe_median)\probe_stdev
+  z-score = \frac{X - \mu}{\sigma} = \frac{probe\_value - probe\_median}{probe\_stdev}

 If the standard deviation of the probe is 0 the z-score will be equal to 0.
 The
 final z-score will be cut-off with a minimum value of -2.5 and a maximum value of 2.5.